amolmore/AutoHathwayLogin/README.md

 ```

 or to make it run in background use following command .
-The script will keep runing weven if you log off because of nohup.
+The script will keep runing even if you log off.
 ```
 nohup python AutoHathwayLogin.py &
 ```